 Out with the Old and In with the New

 Google’s ad framework has always been powerful, and it’s easy to see why.
 Google collects a lot of information on its users.
-If you’ve ever wanted to advertise directly to 28-year-old women with interest in knitting who live within a 30-mile radius of New Jersey, you can.
-This type of user access is unprecedented and makes it easy for companies to pare advertising dollars down to demographics most likely to buy.
+If you’ve ever wanted to advertise directly to 28-year-old women with an interest in knitting who live within a 30-mile radius of New Jersey, you can.
+This type of user access is unprecedented and makes it easy for companies to pare advertising dollars down to the demographics most likely to buy.

 You still need to know your core demographics.
 What if 28-year-old women weren’t as interested in your products as 42-year-old men?
 That’s something your market research would need to handle, and market research takes time and money.
 Mostly time.
 Enter Google’s AI.

 Google AI uses its data to determine which of its users are most likely to be interested in your product.
 Google has a wealth of information on purchasing habits.
 It creates a profile of people who have been interested in your product historically and then works to connect you with other similar customers.

 Google’s Smart Display Ads

 Google doesn’t just figure out which customers are interested in your product.
 It also crafts an ad more likely to appeal to them.
 Google asks you to upload text, graphics, and other advertising media.
 It then runs these items in different combinations until it figures out which combination is most successful.
 Quickly creating multiple ads is a powerful draw: it’s automated A/B testing.

 When you create Google smart display ads, you will upload multiple headlines, descriptions, and items of media, for Google to mix and match.
 You’ll have control over the actual content, but Google will have control over how that content displays.

 Through Google’s Smart Display ads, you can automatically generate the ads most likely to work for your business.
 But it does take time: Google will need to collect information, so it can display an ad likely to get clicked on and likely to lead to a purchase or a commitment.
 As your ad continues to show, you’ll gather even more information about what is most effective.